englekk/handbook-docs/Uno/03 - Working with foreign code.md

 }
 ```

 This also allows your Objective-C code to use UXL macros to talk back to Uno just like in foreign code blocks.
+If you use macros in such a file, it has to be an Objective-C++ file (`.mm`) since the macro expansion uses features from both Objective-C and C++ to interoperate with Uno code, and the file has to include `uObjC.Foreign.h`.
 If you are not using UXL macros you can use the `CSource` and `CHeader` file types instead.
 Processing of Java files is not yet possible, but will be coming soon.

 Note that the wildcard (`*`) only includes fuse files by default, you have to explicitly add foreign files.
 This is super helpful as it means you can have a valid Java (or Objective-C) project inside you app hierarchy (with tests etc) and only include the files you actually need in your app.